fiberseq/fiberseq.github.io/src/fibertools/creating/nucleosome.md

 [**The help page**](../help.md#ft-add-nucleosomes)

-## Methods
+## Method

-Nucleosome calling is performed by identifying stretches of DNA that are protected from Hia5 and therefore do not have m6A signal.
-We have found the false positives in nucleosomes are very low when using `fibertools` (Jha et al.) allowing for a heuristic to perform as well as or better than our previous HMM caller (Dubocanin et al.).
+Nucleosome calling is performed by identifying stretches of DNA that are protected from Hia5 (i.e. do not have m6A signal).
+We have found the rate of false positive m6A calls in nucleosomes is very low when using `fibertools` (Jha et al.) allowing for a heuristic to perform as well as or better than our previous HMM caller (Dubocanin et al.).

 There are three parameters in our heuristic nucleosome calling that can be adjusted: the minimum nucleosome length (`n`, default 75), the minimum combined nucleosome length (`c`, default 100), and the minimum extension to nucleosome length (`e`, default 25).
 These three parameters impact the three phases in nucleosome calling.